mkfares/Working-With-Git-and-GitHub/Create and setup a git repository.md

 $ git config --global user.name
 ```
 Setup commit email address for all repositories on your computer

 To keep your email address hidden when you commit (upload) to Github:
+a.
 Login to your GitHub account
+b.
 Go to Settings > Emails
-Check "Keep my email address private"
+c. heck "Keep my email address private"

 GitHub will provide you with a temporary email address under the paragraph "Keep my email address private".
 The noreply email has the form 12345678+username@users.noreply.github.com
 ```console